 High-Pressure Applications

-You need to choose fittings with pressure ratings that match your system’s demands.
+You need to choose fittings with pressure-temperature ratings that match your system’s demands.

-- Always check the manufacturer’s specifications for each fitting.
+- Always check the manufacturer’s specifications for each fitting and the mating port.

 Temperature Considerations